a-e/csvsee/docs/csvsee/index.rst

 =============

 The `csvsee` module provides most of the functionality of CSVSee.
-It consists of several submodules:
+It consists of the following submodules:

 .. toctree::
     :maxdepth: 2